jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

     copy_arg(argv[1]);
 }
 ```
-Note the goal is to read the secret.txt file, the program has suid bit set.
-When any user runs this program, it executes with the permissions of the file’s owner (user2).
+- The goal is to read the secret.txt file
+- The program buffer-overflow has suid bit set.
+- When any user runs this program, it executes with the permissions of the file’s owner (user2).
 So user1 temporarily becomes user2 for the duration of program.
-Idea is to spawn a shell within program t allow secret.txt file to read.
+- Idea is to spawn a shell within program t allow secret.txt file to read.

 ```
 [user1@ip-10-49-146-85 overflow-3]$ ls -la